 We use physics-based models of fire scenarios and their effects on structural and nonstructural building elements – in concrete, steel and timber – to predict risks and outcomes.
 Our main modeling tools include:

 - Computational fluid dynamics (CFD).
 Accurately models fire dynamics and predicts flame propagation, smoke propagation, and thermal loads on the structure

 - Finite element analysis (FEA).
 Accurately models stresses and changes to material properties in complex structures and predicts structural response at high temperatures

 The result?
 Our designs perform as well – or better – than code-based systems, but at a lower cost.
 And our approach offers more flexibility to meet safety requirements without compromising aesthetic or functional goals.

 We apply fire science to enhance our forensics and renewal services.
 First we use sophisticated tools to identify the extent of structural and nonstructural damage.
 Then we apply our expertise in CFD and advanced FEA to develop precise re-creations of events and failures.
 Physical testing, laser scanning, drone image capture and photogrammetry, data processing, and structural monitoring aid our investigations.

 Human Behavior & Evacuation Strategies

 Using advanced simulation tools, we realistically model human behavior in response to fire events.
 This method helps us better quantify risk to human life and design the most effective mitigation measures.

-Egress Modeling simulates human movement to predict evacuation times and identify system vulnerabilities.
-These models use a realistic representation of the occupants of a building, floor layouts, fire protection measures and fire scenarios.
+Egress modeling simulates human movement to predict evacuation times and identify system vulnerabilities.
+These models use a realistic representation of building occupants, floor layouts, fire-protection measures and fire scenarios.